wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-24.x Release Notes

-This release includes the following improvements in the [ingestion policies](ingestion_policies.html) and [overall usage](examine_usage.html) monitoring from the **Usage Portal**:
+This release includes the following improvements to the [ingestion policies](ingestion_policies.html) and [overall usage](examine_usage.html) monitoring from the **Usage Portal**:
 <table>
   <tbody>
     <tr>
       <td width="40%">
         <strong>New Ingestion Policy Alerts</strong>:<p>
-        When you set an ingestion policy with a PPS limit, now you also configure an alert associated with that PPS limit.</p>
+        When you set an ingestion policy with a PPS limit, you must also configure an alert associated with that PPS limit.</p>
       </td>
       <td width="60%">
         <img src="/images/IP_alert.png" alt="The Conditions stepper in the Create Ingestion Policy wizard. ">